 You will have less fear in speaking up and moving into the limelight when you know you have strengths and talents and you are confident you can use them to help the company’s objectives.
 Automatically you’ll gain more visibility.
 People will be delighted to hear what you have to say!
 You’ll speak from authority… and people will listen.

 Personal leadership coaches work with clients to help them find ways to increase visibility and add value to their company.
 Find out how this can lead you to overcome fears and produce dramatic results.
-E-mail Joel now to find out how he can help!
+Contact Joel now to find out how he can help!

 Talkback: What’s helped you overcoming fear?
 Has there been a time you’ve stepped up to add value to the company?
 What were the results?
 Leave your comments and advice for Susan below.